Where to Show Demos in Your Prompt: A Positional Bias of In-Context Learning

 A cross-platform mobile app enabling churches to stream services live, schedule events, and engage communities in a single unified workflow.
 Features push notifications, content management, and social sharing.

-Supported course delivery for an upper-division undergraduate ML course covering supervised learning, neural networks, probabilistic models, and model evaluation.
-Held weekly office hours, graded assignments and exams, and mentored students on course projects.
+Supported course delivery across twelve offerings of this undergraduate web development course covering HTML, CSS, JavaScript, Node.js, and responsive design.
+Held weekly office hours, graded assignments and exams, and mentored students on full-stack web application projects.

 I am happy to discuss research collaborations, speaking opportunities, or any questions about my work.
 The best way to reach me is by email.